otienojoseph/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 2-print_alphabet_x10: Print alphabets 10 times
 - 3-islower: Check if param is lowercase alpha
 - 4-isalpha: Check wether character is alphabet or not
+- 5-sign: Check sign of number and print it